bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 ## Where are the outputs stored?

-***Is there a maximum number of iterations, or a stopping criteria for equilibrium?*** After the simulation's last iteration, the system reaches an *equilibrium state* and the simulation stops.
+After the simulation's last iteration, the system reaches an *equilibrium state* and the simulation stops.
 All the outputs generated during this last run are stored in a unique output folder called `output/siouxfalls-1k__\<date>_\<time>`.
 It ends with the date and time of the simulation you have just run (see Figure 1).
 Note that the figure references a simulation run with a 1k population sample.

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/Images/Output_folder_2.png)